-Formative assessment refers to all those activities undertaken by teachers and/or by students, which provide information to be used as feedback to modify the teaching and learning activities in which they engage.
+- Minor (formative)also called Assessment for Learning (AfL).
+Formative/Minor assessment refers to all those activities undertaken by teachers and/or by students, which provide information to be used as feedback to modify the teaching and learning activities in which they engage. - Major (summative) also called Assessment of Learning (AoL).